Medium CEO explains how AI is changing writing

 Overall, the podcast made me reflect on the strange division between blogging and writing documentation.
 For this personal blog, writing is a tool for thinking and so I don’t use AI tools as much here.
 I’m still experimenting and seeing what works, like what I described in the previous section, but nothing like my AI usage at work.

-In fact, many people think users won’t even read the docs directly but rather consume them through chat interfaces instead (an idea I wrote about here).
-If that’s the case, do you really want to be writing docs by hand to ensure they have voice or something?
+In fact, many people think users won’t even read the docs directly but rather consume them through chat interfaces instead (an idea I wrote about AI chat interfaces could become the primary user interface to read documentation, back in 2023).
+If that’s the case, do you really want to be writing docs by hand to ensure they have voice or human-like style?

 Perhaps the Stubblebine podcast caught my attention so much because it once again highlights this strange dichotomy in my attitude toward AI, which is what I also focused on in my review of Warner’s book.
 At work, I’m a proponent of using AI to write.
 On my personal blog, I’m a proponent of using writing as a tool for thinking.